Reading Time: 11 Minutes

 - If you don’t have the downstream items, you are definitely wasting money if you have the Taps running vigourously… a leaking bucket needs constant refilling.

 - The content for first six of the Touchpoint Leaks™ comes from you, these projects cannot be wholly outsourced.
 You need to dig deep to catch and systemise the knowledge, which can then be shaped and polished by a marketer.

 - Taps activity can be almost wholly outsourced, particularly when you’ve done the work on 1-6.

 Most ‘marketing’ suppliers are selling Taps.
 What we do is work with you, from the bottom up, to select and sequence exactly what marketing you need to underpin healthy sales flow.

 Healthy means fun.
 Healthy means profitable.
 Healthy means sustainable.
 Healthy means scalable.
 Healthy means long term.

 We’ve developed a 10-minute assessment to help you quickly pinpoint if your marketing operation is truly supporting the long-term health of your business:

 The compound value of doing this backwards

 By working through this the Watertight way, you layer each of these growth types.
 You first ensure that you have no hole in your Bucket, you then ensure that you’re Filtering out those that will drain you, and Funnelling those they will energise & resource you, and only then do you turn the Taps on.
-And, for many, when you get to Taps, you find that don’t need to do nearly as much as you’d imagined.
+And, for many, when you get to the Taps stuff, you find that don’t need to do nearly as much as you might have imagined.
 You need fewer leads if you convert and keep more of the ones you already get!